Skip to Content

 On our way back to Port Angeles from the park’s coastal areas, we stopped at Crescent Lake Lodge for dinner and it was easily the best dining decision we made here.

-The lodge was built in 1915 and parts of it are on the national Registry of historic places.
-It’s cluster of cabins around a main lodge have a feeling of yesteryear rustic comfort.
+The lodge was built in 1915 and parts of it are on the National Registry of historic places.
+A cluster of cabins around a main lodge has a feeling of yesteryear rustic comfort.

 We ate in the Singer Tavern, which has its own room and extends into the lobby.
-We settled into the lodgy, dark wood room with a lake view and large stone fireplace.
-We played boardgames and drank local wine and cider while we waited for our food.
+We settled into the dark-wood-panelled room with a lake view and large stone fireplace.
+We played board games and drank local wine and cider while we waited for our food.

 Basic Information For Exploring Olympic National Park